meerachotai/benchmark_imprinting/README.md

 ### Similarity Scoring

 A rejection-sampling approach is used for similarity scoring (edit_genome.sh).
 Given a similarity score, and a SNP-Indel ratio, the number of SNPs and indels that need to be simulated is estimated (scoring.R, -P), which is the input for simuG.
 The vcf files from simuG are used to calculate the actual score (-V), and compared with desired score.
 This is repeated until it is within the window of the desired score.
 This is done per-chromosome basis, which might be slowing down the process.

+**Alternate**

-Currently working on modifying this process to a whole-genome basis and pruning the genome as a chromosome achieves the desired score. simuG is intended to work on whole-genome, so this might decrease runtime.
+Modifying this part of pipeline to instead operate on a whole-genome basis and pruning the original genome as a chromosome achieves the desired score.
+The required helper scripts are uploaded under helper_scripts/edit_genome_v2.
+This increased runtime relative to the original per-chromosome method.
+Increasing the window might decrease runtime, possibly, but it hasn't been tried out yet.

+Some metrics on comparing the two :

 ### Options:
 ```